mjordan/islandora_batch_with_derivs/README.md

 ## Preparing your content files for ingesting

 This batch module uses filenames to identify the files that are intended for specific datastreams.
 All of the files you are ingesting with an object should go in one directory (a subdirectory of the path you identify in the drush command with the `--scan_target` option).
 Each object-level subdirectory must have at least a file for the "key datastream", which is either the MODS (MODS.xml) or DC (DC.xml) datastream.
-This datastream is identified in the `--key_datastream"` option.
+This datastream is identified in the `--key_datastream` option.
 All other datastream files are optional.

+Some points to note:
+* The label applied to each object is derived from the MODS `<title>` element, or if there is no MODS.xml file in the object directory, from the DC `<title>` element.
-The content model of each object is derived from the extension of the file named 'OBJ'.
+* By default, the content model of each object is derived from the extension of the file named 'OBJ'.
+If any of the objects you are ingesting do not have an OBJ datastream file, you will need to specify a content model for them with the `--content_models` option.

-Note that even though all datastream files other than either MODS.xml or DC.xml are optional, if you enable "Defer derivative generation during ingest", Islandora will not create the missing derivatives.
+* Even though all datastream files other than either MODS.xml or DC.xml are optional, if you enable "Defer derivative generation during ingest", Islandora will not create the missing derivatives.
 For every derivative file that you do not include, you will need to generate the corresponding derivatives later.

 ### Example input directories